 The Surprising and Iconic Bronze Age Egtved Girl: Teenage Remains Tell a Story of Trade and Travel

-One of the best-known Danish Bronze-Age burials, the well preserved Egtved Girl was found in a barrow in 1921.
+One of the best-known Danish Bronze Age burials, the well preserved Egtved Girl was found in a barrow in 1921.
 Her woolen clothing, hair, and nails were perfectly preserved, but all her bones were missing.
-Scientists studying the ancient teenager’s remains have now made the surprising discovery that the Egtved Girl traveled great distances before her death, and wasn’t from Denmark at all.
+Scientists studying the ancient teenager’s remains in 2015 made the surprising discovery that the Egtved Girl traveled great distances before her death, and wasn’t from Denmark at all.

 The Egtved Girl

 According to LiveScience, the Egtved Girl’s oak coffin was uncovered in 1921 from a Bronze Age archaeological site near Egtved, Denmark.
 The grave was found within a burial mound of dense peat bog, and has been dated to 1370 BC.